Caast/caast-documentation/README.md

 # Introduction

 Welcome to Potion Caast Widget documentation, this simple documentation website will help you to install and configure the Caast library on your website.
-If you have any problem, please contact our support via our administration interface on [https://dashboard.caast.tv](https://dashboard.caast.tv)
+If you have any problem, please contact our support via our administration interface.

 # Getting started